Roqay/roqay-react-native-common-components/docs/ImagePlaceholder.md

 Type: `string`
 Custom color for loading indicator background.
-If not passed a default value from `react-native-paper` theme is used equivalent to `theme.colors.onSurface` with alpha `40%`.
+If not passed a default value from `react-native-paper` theme is used equivalent to `theme.colors.backdrop`.

 ### [...View props](https://reactnative.dev/docs/view#props)